By Karen Smith, Senior SFG

-• Find a Trainer/Instructor who understands STRENGTH program design.
+• Find a trainer or instructor who understands strength program design.

 • Strength gains come from low reps and heavy weights.

-• Get use to longer rest periods between heavy sets.
+• Get used to longer rest periods between heavy sets.

 • Find other women who are serious about getting strong.

-• Find a trainer who inspires you and lives what they preaches regarding strength.
+• Find a trainer who inspires you and lives what the trainer preaches regarding strength.

 • Stop making excuses!